raganwald/javascript-allonge/manuscript/markdown/References and Rebinding/recursion.md

     divisibleByTwo(42)
       //=> true

-What happens when we redefine a recursive function live `even`?
+What happens when we redefine a recursive function like `even`?
 Does `dividibleByTwo` still work?
 Let's try aliasing it and reassigning it:

     even = void 0;